FburgStokeFan/GridDraw/README.md

 # GridDraw
 Hex or square grid generator with several grid options

-This is a project I've thrown together to create a hex grid or square grid that can be exported to a PNG file
+This is a project I've thrown together to create a hex grid or square grid that can be exported to a PNG file.
+Note: I've not bothered to make the code efficient since it runs quite smoothly as is with current dynamic redrawing.

 Grid Options:
   - select between hex or square grid style